pabloferg/dialogflow1/README.md

  }
 ```

-We create this function as well outside the main Intent Handler.
-It will get the url.
+We create the function that calls the Heroku API outside the main function.

 ```javascript
 function callApi(url) {